datalad-handbook/book/docs/basics/101-102-populate.rst

    $ datalad save -m "add reference book about git" books/progit.pdf

-Regarding your second remark, you're right that a :dlcmd:`save` without a path specification would write all of the currently untracked files or modifications to the history.
+Regarding your second remark, you are right that a :dlcmd:`save` without a path specification would write all of the currently untracked files or modifications to the history.
 But check the :find-out-more:`on how to tell it otherwise <fom-save-updated-only>`.